 Well, Tony, I have got to say something to the man, first.
-I know you and she are asking for me to counsel her and I will in just a minute, but I have got to address this man just in case he or another man.
+I know you and she are asking for me to counsel her, and I will in just a minute, but I have got to address this man.
 I am 68.
-I know what she is talking about and so let me say something to him.
+I know what she is talking about, and so let me say something to him.
 And here, in brief, is what I want to say to him.

-Put the desire for the flesh of another woman in sight or in hand isn’t it interesting that Jesus said if your eye causes you to sin or if your hand causes you to sin, gouge it out, cut it off?
-Whether it is sight or hand, like a man in a nursing home that reaches out and pets a behind of a nurse, I mean, I am talking, yes, this sort of thing happens.
-Put that to death, man.
+Isn’t it interesting that Jesus said if your eye causes you to sin or if your hand causes you to sin, gouge it out — cut it off?
+Like a man in a nursing home that reaches out and pets a behind of a nurse (I mean, yes, this sort of thing happens).
+Put the desire for the flesh of another woman, in sight or in hand, put that to death, man.
 By the Spirit as soon as it raises its head.
 Tear your eye out.
 Renounce the lure and turn away.
 Don’t dignify the bait of the flesh by biting on it.
 It is all shiny like a fishing lure, but it has got hooks in it and they will make you look stupid when they pull your jaw apart.

 Another word to the husband.
-You are old enough, fella, to know that there are deeper, wider, longer, greater pleasure in life than the titillation of skin.
-Come on.
-This is adolescent of you.
+You are old enough, fella, to know that there are deeper, wider, longer, greater pleasures in life than the titillation of skin.
+Come on, this is adolescent of you.
 It is mere animal.
-A 70-year-old man acting like a dog in heat is not only silly, it is tragic.
-It is a tragic witness to 70 wasted years for getting a wise heart.
+A seventy-year-old man acting like a dog in heat is not only silly, it is tragic.
+It is a tragic witness to seventy wasted years for getting a wise heart.

 One last word to Mr. Man.
 One aspect of that wisdom of old sage is the value of your wife.
-The 70 something sage says, ok, this is the sage, the real man who has learned 70 years worth of wisdom.
-He says:
+The seventy-something sage says, [okay, this is the sage, the real man who has learned seventy years’ worth of wisdom] he says:

-That is what the 70 something sage says.
+That is what the seventy something sage says.

 And then you pray that God will take that conversation in a healing direction.
-So I just want to give you permission to go head.
-That is not insubordination or inappropriate at all to go to him that way.
+So I just want to give you permission to go ahead.
+That is not insubordination, or inappropriate at all, to go to him that way.

-Here is a second thing I would say.
-No. It is not inevitable that older men need to pursue younger women with their eyes, because their wives are aging.
-No. A man can mature and love his wife for all that she has been and is and will be including delicious memories of young bodies and deep pleasures of present and seasoned faithfulness.
-If a man insists on being a playboy at age 70 he should realize that he, indeed, is playing the part of a boy and not a man.
+2. No, it is not inevitable that older men need to pursue younger women with their eyes, because their wives are aging.
+No, a man can mature and love his wife for all that she has been, and is, and will be, including delicious memories of young bodies and deep pleasures of present and seasoned faithfulness.
+If a man insists on being a playboy at age seventy he should realize that he, indeed, is playing the part of a boy and not a man.
 And he should be ashamed.

-And the third thing I would say, Laura, is: Don’t dwell on this to the point of imagining things that may not be true of him.
+3. Don’t dwell on this to the point of imagining things that may not be true of him.
 You may be wrong.
 The longer you brood over it the more the devil will use it to sow seeds of distrust and anger.
-Speak to him, yes.
-And then pray for him and hand him over to God.
+Speak to him, yes, and then pray for him and hand him over to God.
 God holds you accountable for your responses, not his sins.

-And the last thing I would say is: Give your husband as much joy as you can every day.
-And know that as Paul writes in another context, but I think it applies, that in doing so, in serving your husband, you are serving your heavenly husband who is infinitely worthy even when your earthly husband at any given moment may not be.
+5. Give your husband as much joy as you can every day.
+And know, that as Paul writes in another context, but I think it applies, that in doing so — in serving your husband — you are serving your heavenly husband who is infinitely worthy even when your earthly husband at any given moment may not be.